 Other cushion options include those that are fibre-wrapped (a foam core wrapped in polyester fibre) or inner-spring (spring-core wrapped in down or fibre).
 Different sofa manufacturers offer various blends of cushion fillings, so shop around and test extensively to determine your preference.

-2. Sink In Comfort
+2. Test Its Comfort

 Depth of Seat